makerdao/community/governance/votes/Executive vote - September 27, 2023.md

 ---
 # [Executive Proposal] DAO Resolution for Monetalis Clydesdale, DAO Resolution for HV Bank, Fortunafi vault changes, Spark Protocol Proxy Spell - September 27, 2023

-The Reserve Governance Facilitators, Dewiz, Sidestream and Phoenix Labs have placed an executive proposal into the voting system.
+The Governance Facilitators, Dewiz, Sidestream and Phoenix Labs have placed an executive proposal into the voting system.
 MKR Holders should vote for this proposal if they support the following alterations to the Maker Protocol.

 If you are new to voting in the Maker Protocol, please see the [voting guide](https://manual.makerdao.com/governance/voting-in-makerdao/on-chain-governance) to learn how voting works.